madisontbrady/ASTR499_W22/README.md

 -Relatively simple and small .csv of DES objects, for exploratory analysis purposes

 DES_query.txt
--text file with query for what was used in full analysis in paper
+-text file with query for what was used in full analysis in paper (not what was used to generate DES_test)